A Merry Menagerie

 How About a Catch?

-As I’ve noted on previous occasions, the New Yorker of the 1920s all but ignored major league baseball.
+As I’ve noted on previous occasions, The New Yorker of the 1920s all but ignored major league baseball.
 The magazine gave regular coverage to seemingly every sport, from hockey and college football to polo and yacht racing, but regular coverage of baseball was nonexistent, even when the Yankee’s Murderers’ Row (Ruth, Gehrig among others) won back-to-back World Series titles in 1927-28.

 Still no coverage in the Oct.
 5 issue, but the sport did get a brief mention in Howard Brubaker’s “Of All Things” column…